 Develop the policies and controls needed to address these threats

 Monitor the effectiveness of, and adherence, to the controls in reducing risk and update risk plans accordingly

 Train users on relevant cyber risks, maintain ongoing awareness, and test that awareness to ensure the training is effective

 Govern the program by developing and maintaining relationships with key stakeholders, gaining consensus and support on the program and plans, and reporting progress

 Implementation of security organization is accomplished through the implementation of security controls, processes, and technologies, which are integrated into the business environment.
 A common failing of information security is to introduce controls without consideration of the impact that they have on business/IT operations, worker productivity, or ongoing support cost.

 To accomplish the objective of “Implement”, the following functions should be considered:

-- Develop standards for the secure configuration of IT/IS products and services and update annually and as needed
+Develop standards for the secure configuration of IT/IS products and services and update them annually and as needed

 Operating security technologies effectively is a requirement all too often given short shrift in many organizations, and as a result, expected gains in risk reduction are rarely achieved.
 Centralizing security operations, and considering the cost of this in technology/process decisions, ensures that costs/benefits are realistically addressed in the evaluation of alternatives.